foo123/HAAR.js/Readme.md

 haartojs haarcascades_frontalface_alt
 ```

 this creates a javascript file:
+haarcascades_frontalface_alt.js
-haarcascades_frontalface_alt.js which you can include in your html file
+which you can include in your html file or node file

-the variable to use in javascript
+the variable to use in javascript is similarly
-is similarly
 haarcascades_frontalface_alt

+##ChangeLog
+* initial commit by [Nikos M.](https://github.com/foo123) (works on browser)
+* customization to work with node.js and require.js by [maxired](https://github.com/maxired)  (using js closures)

-The Code works in the browser and inside nodejs
+The Code works in the browser and inside node.js

 ##Runing inside the brower##
  Loading wth script tags